Skip to main content

-The internet loves memes and memes love the internet.
-These are solid facts, and creating, sharing and laughing at memes is inevitably something that many of us have done in the past.
-In recent weeks a new, viral meme has arrived - the Dolly Parton challenge.
+The internet loves memes.
+Memes love the internet.
+Creating, sharing and laughing at them is something most of us have done at some point.
+Recently a new, viral meme landed: the Dolly Parton challenge.

 If you are not familiar with Dolly Parton listen to one of her most popular songs according to Billboard on YouTube

-The origin of the meme was an Instagram post by Dolly Parton who shared the below post.
+The whole thing started with an Instagram post from Dolly Parton herself, who shared the post below.

 View this post on Instagram > Get you a woman who can do it all 😉